-Today’s project is the perfect Valentine gift for your favorite kiddo(s)!
-Learn how to make a DIY Child Apron with a free pattern guide.
+Today’s project is the perfect gift for your favorite kiddo(s)!
+Learn how to make a DIY child or adult apron with a free pattern guide.

 The Julia Child in him came alive!
 Not to mention it was a super cute photo op.👨🏼🍳